Start date: September 2022

 - Wishes to start a business at a later date, possibly in your home country if a foreign student.
 We can teach you the skills of researching and developing business ideas.

-If you are not looking to start you own business, you may be better considering our MSc Management programme.
+If you are not looking to start your own business, you may be better considering our MSc Management programme.
+Our programme is strictly for entrepreneurs!

 - It is possible to take the programme over two years.
-For 2017/18, around a third of students are part-time, which has allowed them to continue working whilst studying.
+For 2021/22, around 28% of students were part-time, which has allowed them to continue working whilst studying.

 - This MSc is heavily over–subscribed each year and has limited spaces available.
 You are advised to apply early.

 - The MSc Entrepreneurship was formerly called MSc Technology Entrepreneurship.
 The name change has reflected the fact that technology is now a feature of almost every start-up business.
-The programme content remains the same.
+The programme content remains broadly the same, but has been updated as business and technology continue to evolve.

-The course is taught with a ‘learn by doing’ approach.
-While, like any UCL Masters degree, a rigorous base of research underlies the programme, the emphasis is on supporting students to develop the skills needed to succeed as CEO and/or co-founder of a high impact, innovative business.
+The programme is taught with a ‘learn by doing’ approach.
+While, like any UCL Master's degree, a rigorous base of research underlies the programme, the emphasis is on supporting students to develop the skills needed to succeed as CEO and/or co-founder of a high impact, innovative business.

 The MSc Entrepreneurship teaching team is made up entirely of faculty with experience both of academia and of the world of industry and entrepreneurship, including several active venture capitalists and investors.
-Several of the teaching team have created and successfully exited from start-ups.
+Several of the teaching team have created and very successfully exited from start-ups.
 As a team, we take enormous pride in our programme and the world-class standard of teaching we offer to aspiring entrepreneurs.
+In the 2021 PTES survey, 100% of our students agreed with the statement ‘Staff are enthusiastic about what they are teaching’; and 95% with the statement ‘Staff are good at explaining things’.

 Beyond the lectures

 Students are encouraged to work in a collaborative manner in a positive, friendly and dynamic environment.
-Additional training workshops, such as in presentation skills, are provided – the aim is to build up the skills and personal confidence of each student over the course of the year.
+Additional training workshops, such as in pitching skills, are provided – the aim is to build up the skills to successfully pitch business ideas in real-life scenarios.
 See our YouTube channel for videos of our student pitching events.

 Throughout the programme, we build in opportunities to connect with experienced, highly engaged mentors who, like our teaching team, are seeking to share their experience and wisdom with the next generation of entrepreneurs.

 Students also have the ability to organise treks to visit other start-up ecosystems, which typically travel at the beginning of Term 3.
-Past treks have visited Tel Aviv and Silicon Valley.
+Past treks have visited Berlin, Tel Aviv, Silicon Valley and Singapore.
 Please see our YouTube channel for videos of the trips.
-Note a place on these Treks is not guaranteed and they are student self-funded.
+Students should note that a place on these treks is not guaranteed, and we also cannot guarantee right of entry into the countries selected.
+Small grants are available for student organisers, but in most other cases the cost is entirely funded by the students themselves.
+As of the time of writing (October 2021), these have not been possible in 2020/21 due to the COVID-19 pandemic.

 We are proud that our programme is particularly diverse in terms of student backgrounds, and the typical make up of a student cohort each year will be as follows:

-- Approximately one-third of students from the UK (with a significant proportion part-time).
+- Approximately 25% of students are from the UK (with a significant proportion part-time).

-- Approximately two-thirds of students from the EU and the rest of the world.
+- Approximately 75% of students from the EU and the rest of the world.

-- At present, around 40% of our students are female.
-We are proud of this support for female entrepreneurship and our aspiration remains for a 50:50 male/female balance.
+- For 2021/22, 47% of our students are female.
+We are proud of this support for female entrepreneurship and aspire for a balanced cohort each year.

-This mix of age, experience, and cultures has proved to be extremely powerful in creating a positive working atmosphere and innovative teams.
+This mix of age, experience, and cultures has proved to be extremely powerful in creating a positive working atmosphere, innovative teams, and life-long friendships.
+The ethos of our programme is one of helping students to achieve their highest potential during the year by offering positive encouragement and support.

 The programme structure comprises:

-In Term 3, and up to early September 2019, students will develop a dissertation project with a supervisor from the MSc Entrepreneurship teaching team.
-The project allows those who are starting up immediately to work full time on developing their start-up, and those who are not starting up immediately to conduct field, research-based, investigations of the desirability, feasibility, and viability, of a business opportunity.
-The dissertation project is documented in a 10,000 – 12,500 word report.
+In Term 3, and up to early September 2023, students will develop a dissertation project with a supervisor from within the UCL School of Management.
+The project allows students to work full time on developing their start-up, or to conduct research-based field investigations of the desirability, feasibility, and viability of a business opportunity.
+The dissertation project is documented in a 12,500 word report.

 - Students take two modules per term (instead of four for full-time students).
 These modules are taught during the daytime on separate days of the week.